sids and crib mattresses

 SIDS and Crib Mattresses

 Many mattresses, sleep pads, and surfaces claim to be breathable.
 Some companies go as far as saying their products reduce and/or decrease the risk of SIDS and/or suffocation.
-Unfortunately, there is no scientific data to prove if one mattress or surface has a lower rate of SIDS or suffocation deaths over another.
+Unfortunately, there is no true scientific data to prove if one mattress or surface has a lower rate of SIDS or suffocation deaths over another.

 What We’ve Known